kasrasadeghi/cornerstone-kotlin/PITCHME.md

 ---

 ```
-(Grammar, Compiler DSL) -> (Language-Sexp -> Language-Sexp)
+(Grammar, Compiler DSL) -> (Language-Texp -> Language-Texp)
 ```

-The Type of a piece of source is Language-Sexp.
+The Type of a piece of source is Language-Texp.
-The Type of a Language-Sexp is its Language.
+The Type of a Language-Texp is its Language.

 +++